 ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
 ABET has provided leadership and quality assurance in higher education for over 70 years.

 The Computer Science (CS) program at Tarleton State University is seeking accreditation by the Computing Accreditation Commission (CAC) of ABET.

-The goal of the program is to prepare students to enter the work force or graduate school with the knowledge and skills necessary to function to their maximum capacity.
-This is achieved through course work (lectures and labs), advising, undergraduate research, and peer-interaction.
-The students are also encouraged to seek out and take advantage of other opportunities that will further their expertise: computer-related part-time employment, internships, the Computer Science club, field trips, invited speakers, LAN parties :), etc. Students learn best by applying their skills to classroom work, professional work and in their daily life.
+The mission of the Computer Science program at Tarleton State University is to prepare students to enter the workforce or graduate school with the knowledge and skills necessary to function to their maximum capacity.
+This is achieved through course work (lectures and labs), regular advising by faculty, undergraduate research and peer-interaction.
+To create a better exposure to the current applications of Computer Science, our majors can choose among six concentrations: AI and Data Science, Cybersecurity, Software Engineering, Computer Engineering, Game Development, and General CS.
+Our students are encouraged to seek out and take advantage of other opportunities that will enhance their education and future career: computer-related part-time employment, internships, student professional organizations, field trips, invited speakers, LAN parties, job fairs, resume workshops, etc.

 Program objectives, as defined by ABET, are broad statements that describe the career and professional accomplishments the program is preparing graduates to achieve, i.e. what we expect the graduates to be doing in the first few years after graduation.

 The Program Educational Objectives (PEOs) for the Electrical Computer Science program were developed based upon the needs of our constituents to meet the knowledge, skills and values desired in both industry and graduate school.
 These PEOs are aligned with the mission of the university, the college, and the program.
 Pending approval from the CSCY (Computer Science and Cybersecurity) Advisory Board, the Computer Science PEOs are for our graduates to: